Dutch regulator: TTF gas futures market is healthy, price cap unwise | Headlines

 Dutch regulator: TTF gas futures market is healthy, price cap unwise

+"The market is functioning adequately and with interventions you never know what you may get, the consequences may be worse than you expect."
+He said that while the AFM understands high gas prices are painful for businesses and consumers, they have triggered investments in new European LNG infrastructure and led to shipments of LNG being sent to Europe instead of Asia.

-The Dutch regulator which oversees the TTF, Europe's main natural gas futures market, on Thursday warned that attempts to impose a cap on futures prices could have negative consequences, including leading to physical shortages.
-In its annual review of policy, the Financial Markets Authority (AFM) said that European gas prices have been driven by supply and demand since Russia's February invasion of Ukraine, and it has seen no sign of manipulation or excess speculation despite the sharp rise.
+The Dutch regulator which oversees the TTF, Europe's main natural gas futures market, on Thursday warned that attempts to impose a cap on futures prices could have negative consequences, including physical shortages.
+European gas prices have been driven by supply and demand since Russia's February invasion of Ukraine, and there has been no sign of manipulation or excess speculation despite the sharp price rise, the Financial Markets Authority (AFM) said in its annual review of policy.

-It warned that imposing a price cap on TTF futures could have "a negative impact on transparency, liquidity, risk mitigation and robustness of the market" as trades will move off exchanges in favour of over-the-counter deals.
-"It may also lead to increased price uncertainty, and it could even affect the security of supply," the agency wrote, with a cap or price uncertainty pushing LNG producers to sell in markets outside Europe.
+The agency is critical of "the European tendency toward a price cap or very strict volatility rules," board member Hanzo van Beuzekom said at a press conference.
+"The market is functioning adequately and with interventions you never know what you may get, the consequences may be worse than you expect."

+He said that while the AFM understands high gas prices are painful for businesses and consumers, they have triggered investments in new European LNG infrastructure and led to shipments of LNG being sent to Europe instead of Asia.
+The European Commission in October said it would consider setting a "dynamic" price cap on TTF futures, after Italy, Belgium, Poland and 12 other countries called for an EU gas price cap.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)